joseteodoro/-PUCES-2022-02-DESIGN-PATTERNS/readme.md

 # Design patterns e Frameworks

-## Context

 First of all, what is a pattern?
-Recurrent solutions for recurrent problems
+Recurrent solutions for recurrent problems.
+Good, generic, elegant, simple solutions.

 ### Object oriented programming